AI-Driven Prediction of Cancer Pain Episodes: A Hybrid Decision Support Approach: Methods

 \subsection{Study Design and Setting}

 This retrospective study was conducted at the third Affiliated Hospital of Kunming Medical University, where data from 304 lung cancer inpatients were initially collected between January 2020 and December 2023.
 The study protocol was approved by the institutional review board (KYLX2023-193), and informed consent was waived due to the retrospective nature of the analysis.
 Participants must have pathologically confirmed lung cancer along with cancer-related pain.
 They should have undergone at least three pain assessments, with a Numeric Rating Scale (NRS) score of 1 or higher, or an equivalent pain assessment method.
 Additionally, records of analgesic medication use must be available.
 Participants must not have received radiotherapy within the past 15 days.
 They should also be free from recent infections or fever.
-Individuals will be excluded if they have severe heart, liver, or kidney dysfunction, including liver function classified as Child-Pugh grade III or suffering from nephrotic syndrome.
-Those with concurrent physical pain conditions, loss of consciousness that impairs pain assessment, or allergies to morphine-based medications will also be excluded.
+Individuals were excluded if they had severe heart, liver, or kidney dysfunction, including liver function classified as Child-Pugh grade III, or suffered from nephrotic syndrome.
+Patients with concurrent physical pain conditions, loss of consciousness impairing pain assessment, or allergies to morphine-based medications were also excluded.
 Patients were excluded if they had over 30\% missing clinical data.
 After applying exclusion criteria, 266 patients were included in the final analysis.